 5. Stir and cook for another few minutes ensuring the garlic doesn’t burn.

-6. Add the paprika, cumin, marjoram and chilli powder along with the tomato purée and stir again.
+6. Add 1 tsp paprika, 1 tsp cumin, 1/2 tsp marjoram and 2 tsp chilli powder along with 2 tbsp tomato purée and stir again.

-8. Cook for a further couple of minutes before adding the canned tomatoes and increasing the temperature to medium.
+8. Cook for a further couple of minutes before adding one tin of canned tomatoes and increasing the temperature to medium.

 9. Drain and rinse two cans of beans and add these to the chilli along with the drained organic soya mince.